 September 2019 – 60

-September 2020 - 90
+September 2020 90

 The number of places made available will take account of the latest housing information and the school will grow incrementally from the lower year groups.

 The proposed new site for the school moves is opposite the existing site in High Road.
 This land is in the ownership of the Local Authority.